c1im4cu5/Vyper-ERC721/README.md

 # ERC721 Full Guide to Contract Deployment, Batch Minting and Contract Interaction

-This guide is mean for anyone interested in a complete deployment of ERC721.
+This guide is meant for those interested in a complete deployment of ERC721.
 It will cover a range of topics from IPFS, web3, json, Python.
 We will not spend too much time on Vyper.
 We encourage you to compile the contract on a testnet (from Remix) to learn.

 # Preparation
 ## TokenURI and JSON